-This option is available with the Enterprise versions of Veritas Storage Foundation for Oracle.
+This option is available with the Enterprise versions of Veritas Storage Foundation for Oracle and Veritas Storage Foundation for DB2.

 In addition, with Veritas Storage Foundation for Oracle, mapping information showing which tablespaces reside on which physical disks can be obtained for a specified database.